argoproj-labs/argocd-agent/docs/hack/quickstart.md

 Please note that some resource names might be out-of-date (e.g. have changed names, or were removed and replaced by something else).
 If you notice something, please figure it out and submit a PR to this guide.
 Thanks!

+## Terminology and concepts

+### Terminology used throughout this doc

+* **control plane** refers to the cluster with the management (or, controlling) components installed on.
+This typically will have the Argo CD UI on it, is connected to SSO, etc.
+* **workload cluster** refers to any cluster on which applications are reconciled to by Argo CD
+* **principal** is the component of `argocd-agent` that runs on the control plane cluster.
+It provides gRPC services to the outside world.
+It will connect to the Kubernetes API on the control plane cluster only.
+* **agent** is the component of `argocd-agent` that runs on each workload cluster.
+It connects to the principal on the control plane via gRPC and will send and receive events over that connection.
+It will also connect to the Kubernetes API on the workload cluster.

+### Agent modes

+Each agent can operate in one of the following modes:

+* **autonomous** - In autonomous mode, configuration is maintained outside of the agents scope on the workload cluster.
+For example, through local ApplicationSets, App-of-Apps pattern or similar.
+Applications created on the workload cluster will be visible on the control plane.
+It is possible to trigger sync or refresh from the control plane, however, any changes made to the Applications on the control plane will not be propagated to the agents.
+* **managed** - In managed mode, configuration is maintained on the control plane and transmitted to the workload cluster.
+Configuration can be performed using the Argo CD UI or CLI on the control plane, but could also come from other sources such as ApplicationSet.
+In managed mode, the Argo CD on the workload clusters may use the Redis on the control plane for enhanced observability.
+Also, it is possible to trigger sync and refresh from the control plane.
+However, any changes made to Applications on the workload clusters will be reverted to the state on the control plane.

 ## Installing the principal

 To install the principal, we will need the following things: